Huntington Beach, California: Natural resources

-Construction of any kind on the beach is prohibited without a vote by current homeowners.

 Between Downtown Huntington Beach and Huntington Harbour lies a large marshy wetland, much of which is protected within the Bolsa Chica Ecological Reserve.
 A $110 million restoration of the wetlands was completed in 2006.
 The reserve is popular with bird watchers and photographers.

 South of Downtown, the Talbert, Brookhurst and Magnolia Marshes, which lie across the street from Huntington State Beach, had restoration completed in 2010.

 The northern and southern beaches (Bolsa Chica State Beach and Huntington State Beach, respectively) are state parks.
-Only the central beach (Huntington City Beach) is maintained by the city.
+Only the city maintains the central beach (Huntington City Beach).
 Camping and RVs are permitted here, and popular campsites for the Fourth of July and the Surfing Championships must be reserved many months in advance.
 Bolsa Chica State Beach is actually a sand bar fronting the Bolsa Bay and Bolsa Chica State Ecological Reserve.

 The Orange County run Sunset Marina Park next to Huntington Harbour is part of Anaheim Bay.
 It is suitable for light craft, and includes a marina, launching ramp, basic services, a picnic area and a few restaurants.
 The park is in Seal Beach, but is only reachable from Huntington Harbour.
 The Sunset/Huntington Harbour area is patrolled by the Orange County Sheriff's Harbor Patrol.

 The harbor entrance for Anaheim Bay is sometimes restricted by the United States Navy, which loads ships with munitions at the Seal Beach Naval Weapons Station to the north of the main channel.

 Demographics

+Huntington Beach first appeared as a city in the 1910 United States census.

 2020

 The 2020 United States census reported that Huntington Beach had a population of 198,711.
 The population density was 7360.5 PD/sqmi.
-The racial makeup of Huntington Beach was 126,591 (63.7%) White, 2,291 (1.2%) African American, 1,293 (0.7%) Native American, 26,346 (13.2%) Asian, 603 (0.3%) Pacific Islander, 15,689 (7.9%) from other races, and 25,898 (13.0%) from two or more races.
+The racial makeup of Huntington Beach was 126,591 (63.7%) White (59.2% Non-Hispanic white), 2,291 (1.2%) African American, 1,293 (0.7%) Native American, 26,346 (13.2%) Asian, 603 (0.3%) Pacific Islander, 15,689 (7.9%) from other races, and 25,898 (13.0%) from two or more races.
 There were 39,457 Hispanic or Latino residents of any race (19.9%).
-Non-Hispanic Whites were 61.3% of the population.